I have many varied activities in my life – seems like I’ve had several complete lifetimes, all rolled into one!

 In 1995, my husband of 17 years passed away and a new phase of my life started.
 I moved to the family ranch with my daughter in 1997.
 Jere and I got (back) together in late 1998 (long story–we were actually engaged when I was 18!) and he moved to the ranch in 1999.

-We were out in the sticks, REALLY the sticks.
+We were out in the sticks, REALLY out there.
 Eight miles out a dirt road, 50 miles (one way) to a WalMart or movie theater.
 As we told people coming to visit, “it’s not actually in the middle of nowhere, but you can see it from here.”
 (And, no, you couldn’t get cell phone reception!)

 The ranch was owned by 8 descendants of my father, all women, covering three generaltions and a 60-year age difference between the oldes and the youngest.
 I was the Ranch Manager from 2003 to 2015 and learned a great deal about roads, timber, water, and weeds!
 I completed my Master Woodland Manager course in 2012.

 In 2015, we decided the time had come to get back into society, and we started out on our great travel adventure.
 Manangement of the ranch was turned over to the next generations, (loosely referred to as “the youngers”) and I took on a non-voting role since I wasn’t going to be around and available.
 After a great deal of soul-searching, the younger generation made the difficult decision to sell the property in 2017.

 Jere’s and my (new) life on the road was quite different than our previous life, to say the least!
 Along with Duke (our 130 lb Doberman) and George (our bossy, orange tabby cat), we roamed around the country.
 We both continued working on the road.
 At the 2 1/2-year-mark, we had visited 43 states and traveled 25,000 miles.
 (Since then we’ve hit 30,000 miles and all the lower 48.)